semrush/intergalactic/website/docs/components/scroll-area/scroll-area.md

 @## Interaction

-The scroll inside the block can be controlled by:
+Scrolling inside the block can be controlled by:

-- mouse wheel;
+- Mouse wheel.
-- arrow keys while focusing on an element;
+- Arrow keys while focusing on an element.
-- touchpad gestures;
+- Touchpad gestures.
-- elements of a scrollbar like sliders and buttons.
+- Elements of a scrollbar such as sliders and buttons.

 <!-- @## Infinite scrolling